Doppler mechanism, analytic estimates & work packages

 Numerical Anchoring

-Verification memo.
+Verification memo with cross-method reconciliation.
 Resolves R5.

 WP-C gated on WP-A